kitnil/awesome/README.md

 ## Groovy

+- [jenkins-json-build](https://github.com/sunweisheng/jenkins-json-build) - This project relies on the Jenkins Shared Libraries mechanism and uses JSON configuration files to drive the build process, so that developers do not have to write a large number of Jenkins build scripts and abstract and reuse the execution process of Jenkins build scripts in many projects.
+The class library is very suitable for managing the large number of construction projects and the construction of various work scenarios.
+It can rely on one or several construction templates to cooperate with the json construction configuration file in each project to realize a unified management and flexible software project construction management plan .
 - [CodeNarc](https://github.com/CodeNarc/CodeNarc) - CodeNarc source
 - [nextflow](https://github.com/nextflow-io/nextflow) - A DSL for data-driven computational pipelines
 - [pipeline-library](https://github.com/jenkins-infra/pipeline-library) - Collection of custom steps and variables for our Jenkins instance(s)